plxity/hashnode-backup/ckiojw3s101u1qus1b5qu24l9.md

 Using 'Reselect' can help us to prevent unnecessary recalculations and re-rendering of the component which improves the performance indirectly.

 ### Code Snipet - Example

-Suppose your React component looks something like -
+Suppose your React component looks something like where we are trying to sort names in ascending and descending order using a `filter` parameter which specifies the order.
+There is also a function which can be used to add a new city in the `cities` array.

 `Containers/PersonList.js`
 ```